The National Today: Putin snubs Bolshevik birthday, Trump in Asia, and where's Weinstein?

 Today officially marks the 100th anniversary of the Bolshevik Revolution.
 The government of Vladimir Putin, however, hasn't been exactly keen to embrace this bit of Russia's past.

-As if that wasn't confusing enough, the original WW2 display was held to mark the 24th birthday of Lenin and his revolutionaries seizing power — which happened in late October, not November.
+As if that wasn't confusing enough, the original Second World War display was held to mark the 24th birthday of Lenin and his revolutionaries seizing power — which happened in late October, not November.
 The blame falls on Tsarist Russia's use of the Julian calendar rather than the Gregorian one used in the West.

 Putin himself did not attend today's parade, nor is he publicly marking the anniversary.